 NIST Special Publication 800-171, Protecting Controlled Unclassified Information in Nonfederal Systems and Organizations (NIST SP 800-171 or NIST 800-171), provides federal agencies with a set of guidelines designed to ensure that Controlled Unclassified Information (CUI) remains confidential and unchanged in nonfederal systems and organizations.

-The protection of CUI is of paramount important to federal agencies and can directly impact their ability to successfully conduct its assigned missions and business operations.
+The protection of CUI is of paramount importance to federal agencies and can directly impact their ability to conduct their assigned missions and business operations successfully.

 Specifically, NIST SP 800-171 provides a set of recommended security requirements for protecting the confidentiality of CUI that: